fhswf/MLPro/README.md

 # MLPro
-A synoptic framework for standardized machine learning tasks in Python
+A Synoptic Framework for Standardized Machine Learning Tasks in Python